keras-team/keras-io/examples/vision/md/supervised-contrastive-learning.md

 [Supervised Contrastive Learning](https://arxiv.org/abs/2004.11362)
-(Prannay Khosla et al.) is a training methodology that outperforms supervised training on classification tasks with crossentropy.
+(Prannay Khosla et al.) is a training methodology that outperforms supervised training with crossentropy on classification tasks.

 Essentially, training an image classification model with Supervised Contrastive Learning is performed in two phases: